OpenLifeServer/OpenLife/README.md

 # Overview

-OpenLife is a BSD Licensed Open Source project based on the OpenLife platform to develop a functioning virtual worlds server platform capable of supporting multiple clients and servers in a heterogeneous grid structure.
+OpenLife is a BSD Licensed Open Source project based on the OpenSim platform to develop a functioning virtual worlds server platform capable of supporting multiple clients and servers in a heterogeneous grid structure.
 OpenLife is written in C#, and can run under Mono or the Microsoft .NET runtimes.